kelbyludwig/kel.bz/content/post/virtualization-framework-reversing.md

 	}
 ```

-However, it looks like the Virtualization.Framework implementation supports
+It looks like the Virtualization.Framework implementation supports
 boot protocol 2.04 and above (Unlike xhvye's supporting 2.10 and above):

 ```C